 General Trauma Treatment

-Acute Treatment can be highly effective in the aftermath of traumatic events.
+Acute treatment can be highly effective in the aftermath of traumatic events.
 There are several different treatment approaches to trauma, which include Prolonged Exposure, Trauma Focused Cognitive Behavioral Therapy (TF-CBT) & Eye Movement Desensitization & Reprocessing (EMDR), which will be the focus of this article.
 Some research suggests that neuronal plasticity is enhanced in the very early days following a traumatic event.
 This would suggest that early interventions would have a high efficacy rate due to the brain’s ability to grow, adapt and change with incoming information.
+Generally, trauma informed counselling helps one to focus and heal from “what happened to them”, rather than “what is wrong with them” which are feelings often expressed and experienced.

 What unfortunately happens, particularly during incidents of trauma, is that there is tremendous support for survivors in the days and months following an event.
 Eventually, things settle down, and everyone goes back to their daily lives.
 In the aftermath, survivors are left alone, still dealing with their unprocessed trauma, and often feeling isolated and misunderstood.
 While having support when the trauma first happens is helpful, it is often not enough.
 For survivors, it seems that the world has moved on, but they are still stuck in trauma time.